 - university lecturer

-There are also opportunities for research in areas such as drug delivery, drug design, drug action and the practice of pharmacy.
-Pharmacists can manage businesses for other people or set up their own business.
+There are also opportunities for research in areas such as drug delivery, drug design, drug action, and the practice of pharmacy.
+Pharmacists can manage businesses for other people or set up their own businesses.

 Leaving Certificate entry requirements

-Students presenting with a 2016 (or previous) Leaving Certificate must present with a HD1 in Chemistry and a HC2 in either Physics or Biology.
+Students presenting with 2016 (or previous) Leaving Certificate results must present with an HD1 in Chemistry and an HC2 in either Physics or Biology.

 All students who have resided outside Ireland for a period of 6 months or more must furnish a Police Clearance Certificate from their country or countries of residence.
 This Certificate should state that the student has no convictions recorded against him or her while residing there.